killerbee13/TIS-100-CXX/README.md

   be selected at random.
 In any case, a contiguous range of N seeds starting at S will be used for random tests, except for EXPOSURE MASK VIEWER which may skip some seeds.
+- `--fixed 0`: Disable fixed tests, run only random tests.
+This affects scoring, as normally random tests do not contribute to scoring except for /c and /z flags, but with this flag, the reported score will be the worst observed score.
 - `-c`, `--color`: print important information in color
 - `--loglevel LEVEL`, `--debug`, `--info`: set the amount of information logged to stderr.
 The default log level is "notice", which corresponds to only